 A headphone jack allows private practice.
 Plugging in a pair headphones turns off the speakers.
-Volume and tone controls still work.
-There are two identical headphone jacks on the RE-210.
+You can also insert a "dummy" stereo headphone adapter.
+This is useful if you want to mute the internal speaker system while using a more powerful external amplification system connected to the Audio Out Jack.
+There are two identical headphone jacks on the RE-220.